nielsenjared/nielsenjared.github.io/content/blog/humble/index.md

 ![](./jarednielsen-solution-illusions-humility.png)

-## Illusions of Competence

-> “The way you focus your intelligence is more important than how much intelligence you have.”
-> -Steve McConnell, _Code Complete_

-_This article originally published in my newsletter, [The Solution](TODO))_

-Hey friends!
+After nearly three years of pandemic life, I wanted to break up my routine with something completely different.

-I just joined an axe throwing league and it is kicking my, well, axe.
+So I joined an axe throwing league and it is kicking my, well, axe.

 🪓

-After two plus years of the pandemic, I wanted to break up my routine with something completely different.

-I didn't join thinking I would be good, but I _am_ surprised at just how bad I am.
+I didn't join thinking I would be good at it, but I _am_ surprised at just how bad I'm doing.

 It's humbling.